PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ---

+- Cross-site data redundancy and high availability.
-- It's easy to set up, you don't need to run multiple Ceph clusters or configure complex replication rules.
+- It's easier to set up then a multi-site configuration, you don't need to run multiple Ceph clusters or configure zones, realms and endpoints.
-- It's easy to manage, you don't need to worry about the complexity of a multi-site setup.
-- It's easy to test, you can simulate a datacenter failure by isolating the network and power to one of the sites.
-- Greater redundancy, by just creating a Ceph cluster that spans 2 sites you get no guarantees that the data actually exists on both sites.
-This is due to the way Ceph's CRUSH algoritm works, where it will attempt to spread data over OSDs, but ensuring redundancy across multiple failure domains is surprisingly difficult.
 - It's cheaper than a multi-site setup, as a multi-site setup requires running a duplicate amount of hardware in both locations to host 3 copies in each.
 While a stretch mode cluster only keeps 2 copies in each location.